arcxp/audience-insights-example-bookmarks-recipe/README.md

 You can use it to quickly set up options for your users to bookmark and save content.
 This is directly connected to content with the ANS ID.
 It can be implemented as standard PageBuilder Theme blocks and can be used together or independently to deliver a lightweight save-for-later experience.

+Bookmarks have a TTL of 60 days, meaning that any bookmarks older than 60 days will be automatically deleted from the system.

 What you’ll build:

 * **Bookmark button on article pages**